 The Endpoint Detection - Next-Gen Antivirus view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the detected/quarantined files intercepted by the HEIMDAL Agent's Next-Gen Antivirus engine.
 On the top, you see a statistic regarding the number of Infected Files, the number of Suspicious Files, and the number of Quarantined Files.

-The collected information is placed in the following views: Latest Infections, Infections Type, Hostname/Infections, Quarantine, Exclude, Scan History, and Zero - Trust Execution Protection.
+The collected information is placed in the following views: Latest Infections, Infection Type, Hostname/Infections, Quarantine, Exclude, Scan History, and Zero-Trust Execution Protection.

 This view displays a table with the latest detected infections and the following details: Hostname, Username, File, MD5, Threat Category, Infection name, Status, Resolution, and Timestamp.
-This view allows you to select one or multiple infected files and add it/them to quarantine, delete it/them or add it/them to storage. - Infections Type
+This view allows you to select one or multiple infected files and add/them to quarantine, delete/them, or add/them to storage. -

 This view displays a table with all quarantined files and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
-This view allows you to select one or multiple quarantined files and Remove it/them from quarantine or add it/them to storage. - Exclude
+This view allows you to select one or multiple quarantined files and remove it/them from quarantine or add/them to storage. -

 This view displays a table with the processes (non-signed executable files) intercepted by the Zero-Trust Execution Protection engine and the following details: Hostname, Username, Process Name, MD5 Hash, Timestamp, and Status.
-Clicking the 3-dot button will give you the option to search the file hash on VirusTotal or to Copy the file path to the Clipboard.
+Clicking the 3-dot button will give you the option to search the file hash on VirusTotal or to copy the file path to the Clipboard.
+The data in this view gets updated in real-time.

 Selecting a file from the list allows you to add it to the exclusion list or upload it to the storage.